Call Us Now 0207 030 3364 9am – 9pm | Mon – Sun

 • Researching hair transplant graft numbers

-• Confused by terms like follicles, follicular units, and grafts
+• Confused by terms like follicle, follicular unit, and graft

-This guide explains the reality clearly, without medical jargon or exaggerated claims.
+This guide explains the reality clearly without jargon or exaggerated claims.

 How Many Hairs Does a Human Have?